TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/SKR_Pro_v1.2/3.4/skr_pro_1.2_pins.md

 ---
-title: SKR Pro v1.1 and v1.2 Pin Names in Firmware
+title: SKR Pro v1.2 Pin Names in Firmware
 tags: []
 keywords:
-last_updated: 12/06/2023
+last_updated: 03/04/2024
-summary: "The pin names of the SKR Pro v1.1 and v1.2 in the firmware"
+summary: "The pin names of the SKR Pro v1.2 in the firmware"
 sidebar: mydoc_sidebar
-permalink: skr_pro_pins.html
+permalink: skr_pro_1.2_pins.html
 folder: mydoc
 comments: false
 toc: false
 datatable: true
 ---

-{% include warning.html content="The SKR Pro v1.1 and v1.2 sensorless homing jumpers don't do anything so if you don't want to use sensorless homing and use normal endstops, you will have to remove the diag pin from your drivers - [Evidence](https://github.com/bigtreetech/BIGTREETECH-GTR-V1.0/issues/12)" %}
+{% include warning.html content="The SKR Pro v1.2 sensorless homing jumpers don't do anything so if you don't want to use sensorless homing and use normal endstops, you will have to remove the diag pin from your drivers - [Evidence](https://github.com/bigtreetech/BIGTREETECH-GTR-V1.0/issues/12)" %}

-## SKR Pro v1.1 Pinout Diagram

-{% include image.html file="skr_pro_1.1.png" url="https://teamgloomy.github.io/images/skr_pro_1.1.png" alt="SKR Pro v1.1" caption="SKR Pro v1.1 Pinout" %}

 ## SKR Pro v1.2 Pinout Diagram